10 Reasons Why You Are Toxic and How To Change It

 You don’t want to fail: failure is scary!

 It means that something didn’t go as planned, and now there might be consequences—like disappointment or embarrassment.
 You might have gotten used to being safe and comfortable (even if your life isn’t great).
 Feeling like everything could fall apart at any moment can keep us stuck in toxic behavior patterns because at least we feel familiar and safe compared with the unknown risks of success or change.

 Although this sounds counterintuitive, many people who self-sabotage fear success!
 They think they’ll lose their edge if they get too comfortable in life—that their accomplishments will somehow make them less exciting people.

 You’re afraid of judgment from others.

 Maybe someone said something unkind when you were younger that made an impression on how confident you feel about yourself today; some past experiences taught you not to trust other people’s opinions so much.
 Whatever happened—and however justified it may seem—you need some time alone before letting other people back into your life again.

 Rejection by family members can also be a challenge to your sense of self

-When your family turns their backs on you, it’s hard not to feel as if they don’t want anything more to do with you—and that’s a hard feeling to get over.
-It can make you feel like there’s something wrong with you like no one will ever love you again.
+When your family turns their backs on you, it’s hard not to feel they don’t want anything more to do with you—and that’s a hard feeling to get over.
+It can make you feel like there’s something wrong with you, like no one will ever love you again.